World Antibiotic Awareness Week

-In 2020 we are again supporting the Keep Antibiotics Working and Antibiotic Guardian campaigns led by Public Health England (PHE).
-These campaigns raise awareness about appropriate use of antibiotics and encourage members of the public and healthcare professionals to make a pledge about how they personally will use antibiotics more prudently, and become Antibiotic Guardians.
+In 2021 we continue to support the Keep Antibiotics Working and Antibiotic Guardian campaigns that aim to raise awareness about appropriate use of antibiotics and encourage members of the public and healthcare professionals to make a pledge about how they personally will use antibiotics more prudently, and become Antibiotic Guardians.

-This year due to the COVID-19 pandemic activities will be low key at national and local level.
+As in 2020, due to the ongoing pandemic WAAW activities will be low key at national and local level.

 SAPG will promote key messages via social media and via local radio in ‘Life Matters’ segments.
 NHS Boards will, if feasible, run some local activities using materials from previous SAPG and Antibiotic Guardian campaigns.

 A range of other resources are also available to download:

 - Get a GRIP (pdf)

 - 5 questions for patients (pdf)

 - PHE resources